amiller/dstack-vm/README.md

 ./build_vm.sh
 ```

-It's convenient when developing to take a copy of the image after `apt get update`
+It's convenient when developing to take a copy of the image after `apt get update`.
+For this have a look at `build_vm_dev.sh`.
+It's necessary to `rm ubuntu_vm.step1.img` to make it rebuild the partial base.

 ## Helping other nodes join the network